 Other benefits that you already get may be increased on top of it, but you could get £58.70 or £87.65 a week as standard, depending on whether you need lower or higher rate care.

-Free prescriptions and eye tests for over 60s
+Free eye tests for over 60s

-As well as free medication over 60s can also get free eye tests and there’s 25% off glasses at Specsavers from Monday to Friday on ranges for over 60s to boot.
+Over 60s can also get free eye tests and there’s 25% off glasses at Specsavers from Monday to Friday on ranges for over 60s to boot.

 Free bus pass